autowarefoundation/autoware/planning/behavior_velocity_out_of_lane_module/README.md

 ###### Dynamic objects

 Two methods are used to estimate the time when a dynamic objects with reach some point.
-If `objects.use_predicted_paths` is set to `true`, the predicted path of the dynamic object is used.
+If `objects.use_predicted_paths` is set to `true`, the predicted paths of the dynamic object are used if their confidence value is higher than the value set by the `objects.predicted_path_min_confidence` parameter.
 Otherwise, the lanelet map is used to estimate the distance between the object and the point and the time is calculated assuming the object keeps its current velocity.

 #### 5. Path update